developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to configure which RFID tags should be operated upon by the RFID module during a *Query Operation*, based on the state of the SL flag.

-- If the value ***Query applies to all tags*** is chosen, then when the RFID module performs a *Query Operation*, it considers all RFID tags that are currently visible to the RFID module.
+- If the value ***Query applies to all tags*** is chosen, when the RFID module performs a *Query Operation*, it considers all RFID tags that are currently visible to the RFID module.

-- If the value ***Query applies to tags with SL de-asserted*** is chosen, then when the RFID module performs a *Query Operation*, it considers only those RFID tags that are currently visible to the RFID module AND that have SL flag de-asserted (i.e tags for which the SL flag has NOT been set using the Select command).
+- If the value ***Query applies to tags with SL de-asserted*** is chosen, when the RFID module performs a *Query Operation*, it considers only those RFID tags that are currently visible to the RFID module AND that have SL flag de-asserted (i.e tags for which the SL flag has NOT been set using the Select command).

-- If the value ***Query applies to tags with SL asserted*** is chosen, then when the RFID module performs a *Query Operation*, it considers only those RFID tags that are currently visible to the RFID module AND that have SL flag asserted (i.e tags for which the SL flag HAS been set using the Select command).
+- If the value ***Query applies to tags with SL asserted*** is chosen, when the RFID module performs a *Query Operation*, it considers only those RFID tags that are currently visible to the RFID module AND that have SL flag asserted (i.e tags for which the SL flag HAS been set using the Select command).

 ### RFID Configuration - Query Session